-The School of Advanced Study, University of London has been awarded funding to support up to 9 students to travel to one of our partnering institutions and work or study abroad.
+The School of Advanced Study, University of London was previously awarded funding to support up to 9 students* to travel to one of our partnering institutions and work or study abroad.

 Projects are for 4 weeks duration a hands-on learning/skills project or a research experience for chosen students.